 Flying monkeys are one of the signature tools in the narcissist’s toolbox.
-Narcissists often amass a large number of them–one or more for each nefarious purpose they want.
-They can choose multiples of flying monkeys based on what they want them to do for him.
-And don’t forget the extra ones on the narcissist keeps on the sideline in case the flying monkeys figure out they are being used in evil ways and walk away.
-So, with all of these flying monkeys, what are seven types narcissists capitalize on when looking to abuse his victims?
+Narcissists often amass a large number of them–one or more for each type of “job” they need them to do, such as spying, planting ideas in the victim(s) mind, persuading others to treat victim(s) badly, or a multitude of other long-distance attacks they can get these flying monkeys to do.
+And don’t forget the extra ones the Narcissists will keep extra flying monkeys on the sideline just in case a new idea pops up that they can use to further the abuse.
+So, with all of these flying monkeys waiting in the wings to do the narcissist’s bidding, what are some of the specific types of flying monkeys narcissists capitalize on when looking to abuse his victims?

-There are actually two categories of flying monkeys comprised of seven specific types.
+There are actually two categories of flying monkeys comprised of several specific types.
 The categories are benevolent and malevolent flying monkeys.
-And the seven types of flying monkeys in a nutshell are as follows:
+And nine types of flying monkeys in a nutshell are as follows:

 - Devoted minion

 - Sycophantic Admirer